DuskWasHere/dusk-obsidian-vault/README.md

 ## Highlight
 I am working on a vault update to enhance performance and improve workflows.
-Looking to have it up before January 25, 2025.
+Looking to have it up on February 9, 2025 (moved from January 25, 2025).

 ## Recent Updates (November 16, 2024):
 - [x] hotfix for area templates (area_family, area_note, area_note_sub)